awsdocs/aws-encryption-sdk-docs/doc_source/migrate-mkps-v2.md

 ## Migrating to strict mode<a name="migrate-mkp-strict-mode"></a>

 After updating to version 1\.7\.*x*, you can replace your legacy master key providers with master key providers in strict mode\.
 In strict mode, you must specify the wrapping keys to use when encrypting and decrypting\.
 The AWS Encryption SDK uses only the wrapping keys you specify\.
-Deprecated master key providers can decrypt data using any CMK that encrypted a data key, including CMKs in different AWS accounts and Regions\.
+Deprecated master key providers can decrypt data using any AWS KMS key that encrypted a data key, including AWS KMS keys in different AWS accounts and Regions\.

 Master key providers in strict mode are introduced in the AWS Encryption SDK version 1\.7\.*x*\.
 They replace legacy master key providers, which are deprecated in 1\.7\.*x* and removed in 2\.0\.*x*\.
 Using master key providers in strict mode is an AWS Encryption SDK [ best practice](best-practices.md)\.